-The assets of the Employee Benefits Trust are fully consolidated within the financial statements.
+The assets of the Employee Benefits Trust are treated as part of the Company's figures for accounting purposes.
 The company share incentive plan is not consolidated on the grounds of materiality.

 New standards, interpretations and amendments to existing standards